GoogleCloudPlatform/magic-modules/tools/builder/README.md

 ## What this is not
 * This will not generate perfect api.yamls!
 This is meant to help get through the boilerplate.
 You will absolutely need to change descriptions and add fields!

+## FAQs

+* **Why doesn't this overwrite the original api.yaml?** Machine-outputted YAML has different string formatting and whitespace choices.
+This will create an unintentionally large diff.